-Prior to 1 June 2016, the base fee was calculated at a single rate of 0.07% of the Company's NAV.
 The base fee is subject to a minimum of £65,000 applied on a monthly basis and is capped at £300,000 per annum.
-The Administrator is also entitled to a fee for Company secretarial services based on time costs.
+The Administrator is also entitled to a fee for company secretarial services based on time costs.

-In addition, the Administrator received a fee during the year of £18,500 for services rendered in connection with the Open Offer, Placing and Offer for Subscription of Ordinary Shares on 31 May 2017.
+In addition, the Administrator received fees during the year of £5,869 for services rendered in connection with the Placing of Ordinary Shares on 9 May 2018 and £18,000 for services rendered in connection with the Open Offer, Placing and Offer for Subscription of Ordinary Shares on 12 October 2018.